Toyota: Takata airbag recalls

 Toyota was impacted by a recall of faulty airbag inflators made by Takata.
 The inflators can explode, shooting metal fragments into the vehicle cabin.
 Millions of vehicles produced between 2000 and 2014 were impacted by the recall, with some needing multiple repairs.
+As of January 2024, over 100 million Takata air bag inflators worldwide have been recalled by more than 20 carmakers.

 June 2010 Chinese labour strike

 On June 21, 2010, a Chinese labor strike happened in Tianjin Toyoda Gosei Co, Tianjin.
-Toyoda Gosei Co supplies parts to Tianjin FAW Toyota Motor Co.
+Workers demanded better wages and treatment.